KoderCat77/AI-AGENT-EXAMPLE-WITH-GOOGLE-ADK/README.md

 Tools Used: Google ADK, Google AI Studio, Mac Terminal, VS Code

 Description:
-An example of building an AI Agent to make a webpage automatically with the corret user prompts
+An example of building an AI Agent to make a webpage automatically with the correct user prompts